-Take a tour with a twist by taking to the skies with paragliders, helicopters and airplanes to sightsee Iceland’s varied landscapes with unhindered views.
+Take a tour with a twist by taking to the skies with paragliders, helicopters and aeroplanes to sightsee Iceland’s varied landscapes with unhindered views.

 Hiking, road trips and guided tours are by far the most common forms of Iceland sightseeing.
 But with such large majestic landscapes it is very difficult for nature lovers to really take in the scale and grandness of the country’s spectacular nature on a typical day trip.